Georgian photojournalists arrested for spying

-The arrests appeared to fall under what Georgia's powerful Interior Ministry says is an effort to root out Russian spy networks since the two countries fought a brief war in 2008 over the breakaway region of South Ossetia.
+The arrests appeared to be the latest targeting what Georgia's powerful Interior Ministry says are Russian spy networks operating in Georgia since the two countries fought a brief war over the rebel region of South Ossetia.

 The interior ministry said they were accused of passing information obtained through their professional activities "to an organization acting under cover of the special service of a foreign country, to the detriment of the interests of Georgia."

 Relatives said they were arrested in the middle of the night by police who searched their homes and seized computers, equipment and mobile phones.

 Kurtsikidze's lawyer, Nino Andriashvili, told Reuters: "He is in quite a difficult emotional state because he does not understand the charges and does not accept that he is guilty."

 She said Kurtsikidze's face was bruised.
 Abdaladze's lawyer said his client was refusing food.

 CONCERN OVER MEDIA FREEDOM